Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_list.md

 ## Change List Items
 ### Change Item Value
-To change the value of a specific item, refer to the index number:
+To change the value of a specific item, refer to the index number.

 **Code Example**
     ```jac linenums="1"